anyrun-org/anyrun/README.md

 ```

 The flake provides multiple packages:

 - anyrun (default) - just the anyrun binary
 - anyrun-with-all-plugins - anyrun and all builtin plugins
 - applications - the applications plugin
 - dictionary - the dictionary plugin
 - kidex - the kidex plugin
 - randr - the randr plugin
 - rink - the rink plugin
 - shell - the shell plugin
 - stdin - the stdin plugin
 - symbols - the symbols plugin
 - translate - the translate plugin
+- websearch - the websearch plugin

 #### home-manager module

 We have a home-manager module available at `homeManagerModules.default`.
 You use it like this:

 ```nix